wo-language/wo/dev.md

 100. better icon if anyone offers one

-### run without tests
+### Commands to run this proj without tests

 ```
 cd src
 ./make.bat
 ```

-### current state
+### Current state

-if you run the default go compiler on a wo main file, you'd probably get something like "runtime.main_main·f: function main is undeclared in the main package"
+If you run the default go compiler on a wo main file, you'd probably get something like "runtime.main_main·f: function main is undeclared in the main package"

-compile errors about set
+Compile errors about set

 ---

 I think the compiler runs in this order: build { serialize scanner parser resolver walk } -> make exe pkg/compiler -> compile /runtime -> go.exe creation of the compiler runs: